Clerkenwell explosion: Background

 The whole of Ireland had been under British rule since the end of the Nine Years' War in 1603.
-The Irish Republican Brotherhood was founded on 17 March 1858 with the aim of establishing an independent democratic republic in Ireland, and the Fenian Brotherhood, ostensibly the American wing of the Irish Republican Brotherhood, was founded in New York in 1859.
-The Irish Republican Brotherhood was a revolutionary fraternal organisation, rather than an insurrectionary conspiracy.
-It had an estimated 100,000 members by 1865, and was carrying out frequent acts of violence in metropolitan Britain.
+The Irish Republican Brotherhood (IRB) was founded on 17 March 1858 with the aim of establishing an independent republic in Ireland, and the Fenian Brotherhood, ostensibly the American wing of the IRB, was founded in New York City in 1859.
+The IRB was a revolutionary fraternal organisation, rather than an insurrectionary conspiracy.
+It had an estimated 100,000 members by 1865, and frequently carried out acts of violence in Great Britain.

-In 1867, the Fenians were preparing to launch an armed uprising against British rule in Ireland, but their plans became known to the authorities, and members of the movement's leadership were arrested and convicted.
+In 1867, the IRB was preparing to launch an armed uprising against British rule in Ireland, but their plans became known to the Dublin Castle administration, and members of the movement's leadership were arrested and convicted.
 Two succeeded in evading the police and fled to England, but they were arrested in Manchester and held in custody.
 On 18 September 1867, while they were being transferred from the courthouse to Belle Vue Gaol, the police van in which they were being transported was intercepted and they were freed.
 Police Sergeant Charles Brett was shot dead during the escape.
 Five suspected of involvement in the escape were tried for murder and sentenced to death.
 One was pardoned, and one had his sentence commuted, but the remaining three were hanged at Salford Gaol on the morning of Saturday 23 November 1867.

 Three days earlier, on 20 November 1867, Ricard O'Sullivan Burke and his companion Joseph Casey were arrested in Woburn Square in London.
 Burke had purchased weapons for the Fenians in Birmingham.
 Burke was charged with treason and Casey with assaulting a constable.
 They were remanded in custody pending trial, and imprisoned at the Middlesex House of Detention, also known as Clerkenwell Prison (formerly the site of Clerkenwell Bridewell and the New Prison).
 (The prison was demolished in 1890; the Hugh Myddleton School building now stands on the site and has been converted into flats; a plaque commemorates the events.)
 In the previous weeks, a series of meetings of thousands of people regarding the three men convicted of Brett's murder had been held nearby on Clerkenwell Green, with a deputation sent to the Home Office and petition to Queen Victoria seeking clemency.
 A march from Clerkenwell Green to Hyde Park was held on Sunday 24 November, preceded by a black banner quoting from Robert Burns's 1784 poem Man was made to mourn: A Dirge: "Man's inhumanity to man makes countless thousands mourn."